Duru-E/Git-Github-Handoff/README.md

 -------------------------------------------------------

+# Basics

+## Git

+Git is a distributed version control system (DVCS).
+This provides many features such as to track the contribution and code changes of multiple collaborators, allow rollbacks to earlier version and view history, and also work from a local environment with an easy connection to the remote repository.
+Most of our work will be directly involved with Git.

+## GitHub

+GitHub is a server where remote Git repositories are stored.
+It connects developers to a cloud repository regardless of timezone and distance.

 ## Git Workflow
 Understanding the Git Workflow proccess, including the features and difficulties associated with the proccess.
 ![Flow](https://www.transifex.com/hs-fs/hubfs/Imported_Blog_Media/Gitflow-workflow-1-1.png?width=960&height=544&name=Gitflow-workflow-1-1.png)

+# Workflow

 ## Repositories